coche745/build-your-own-cheat-sheet/README.md

 + Setup
 + Status
 ## General Info
-This is a reference for common CSS properties and how they work.
+This is a website that references common CSS properties and how they work.
 It includes a description and examples of their syntax.
 ## Technologies
 + HTML
 + CSS